bitw1z/computer_vision_controlled_robotic_arm/README.md

 ### **4. Run the Python Script**
 - Modify the forward_kinematics code to include your robotic arm's modified DH parameters
 - Update the serial_communication code with your local Arduino port
-- Change the video_streaming and object_detection code to match the IP address of your ESP32 camera.
+- Change the video_streaming, pixel_coordinates and object_detection code to match the IP address of your ESP32 camera.
 - Run the scipt to begin object detection, calculate joint angles, and control the robotic arm:
 ```bash
 python main.py